-During the Let's Learn, the TA will produce written materials to add to the Maths Working Wall to aid children throughout the lesson.
+During the Let's Learn, the TA will produce written materials to add to the Maths Working Wall to aid children throughout the lesson and support pupils to understand new concepts.

-Within the activities, the TA will not necessarily work with the same group every day, the pupils they work with will change from lesson to lesson and be identified in the Teacher Feedback Book.
+Within the activities, the TA will not necessarily work with the same group every day, the pupils they work with will change from lesson to lesson and be identified in the Marking and Feedback Book.

-During the Challenge, the TA will again support targeted children, potentially rapid graspers at this stage of the lesson.
+During the Challenge, the TA will again support targeted children, potentially Rapid Graspers at this stage of the lesson.